sujeethku/waist-app/README.md

 It combines **LLM-powered categorization**, **AI insight generation**, and a **production-style Flask application** to deliver contextual spending intelligence for users.

-This project was built to demonstrate the skills expected of a **Google Product Manager (L5–L7)** in the AI/ML organisation: problem framing, technical depth, product strategy, and execution rigor.
+This project was built to demonstrate the skills expected of a PM in the AI/ML organisation: problem framing, technical depth, product strategy, and execution rigor.

 ---